Understanding bad character

 Various other dark traits have been put forward as equals to those in the triad.
 Sadism — getting pleasure from inflicting physical or emotional pain on others — has perhaps the biggest backing.

-The Digest has covered all kinds of research on sadism, including a 2021 study finding that boredom can drive even people who are low in trait sadism to punish others, just for the minor thrill.
+The Digest has covered all kinds of research on sadism, including a 2021 study that found that boredom can drive even people who are low in trait sadism to punish others, just for the minor thrill.
 Sadism proponents (from an academic perspective…) argue that it has a unique profile, while also being an expression of the "Dark Tetrad".
 Some psychologists meanwhile argue that "spite" (hurting an opponent even when there is a cost to yourself) should also be considered alongside psychopathy and the rest.
 But yet others see our dark sides differently again…

 The "D factor"

-"Over the years, more and more allegedly distinct and increasingly narrow aversive traits have been introduced, resulting in a plethora of constructs lacking theoretical integration".
-So argue three psychologists who in 2018 published a popular paper in Psychological Review arguing for a core general "D-factor" (Dark factor) of personality.
-In this model, 9 related dark traits fall within D, which in essence is this: a motivation ruthlessly to put your own interests above other people's, and to behave accordingly, even when it causes harm to others or even to yourself.
-This does sound rather like "callous-manipulation" plus spite.
-Anyway, the nine are: psychopathy, Machiavellianism, narcissism, sadism and spitefulness plus Moral disengagement (being able to behave unethically without feeling bad), Psychological entitlement (believing you deserve more and are better than others), Self-interest (a desire to boost your own social or financial status) and Egoism (being concerned with your own goals and achievements at the expense of others').
+Anyway, the nine are psychopathy, Machiavellianism, narcissism, sadism and spitefulness plus Moral disengagement (being able to behave unethically without feeling bad), Psychological entitlement (believing you deserve more and are better than others), Self-interest (a desire to boost your own social or financial status) and Egoism (being concerned with your own goals and achievements at the expense of others').

-So, 20 years on from the explosive emergence of the Dark Triad concept, where are we, in terms of really understanding "bad" character?
-The answer, it seems, is all over the place.
-Is the Dark "Triad" enough?
-Are Dark Triad scales useful for screening potential employees, say?
 Do we really need "psychological entitlement" plus narcissism, in a round-up of dark traits?
 All these questions, and many more, are still hotly debated.
 But one thing is for sure: scholarly and public fascination with the darker sides of human nature show no sign whatsoever of abating.
 So we can expect lots more "dark" research and stories to come.

 About the author